b-commits/PoliceDepartment/PoliceDepartment.ProjectJournal/TakeAways.md

 - EF Core Design package is for building migrations.
 So you need three external libs: Connector, EF and Design
 - Static class cannot be sealed
 - DTO is a limited representation of the object
+- There are interceptors for that can extend the `SaveChanges()` functionality [here](https://learn.microsoft.com/en-us/ef/core/logging-events-diagnostics/interceptors)